apache/mesos/docs/operator-http-api.md

 ### READ_FILE

-Reads data from a file.
-This call takes path of the file to be read in the master, offset to start reading position and length for the maximum number of bytes to read.
+Reads data from a file on the master.
+This call takes the path of the file to be read, the offset to start reading, and the maximum number of bytes to read.

 ```